We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 - Increasing your understanding of addiction and its impact on individuals, families and communities.

-There are no formal entry requirements for alcohol and other drugs work, however it is recommended that you have completed Year 12 or equivalent.
+There are no formal prior learning requirements for alcohol and other drugs work, however, it is recommended that you have completed Year 12 or equivalent.
 You will also need to have a valid First Aid certificate.

 The role of an alcohol and other drugs worker is to help people who are struggling with addiction.
-They provides support and guidance to clients, as well as referrals to appropriate services.
-They may also be involved in running groups and workshops, and providing information about addiction and its impact on individuals, families and communities.
+They provide support and guidance to clients, as well as referrals to appropriate services.
+They may also be involved in running groups and workshops and providing information about addiction and its impact on individuals, families and communities.

 Some of the key duties of an alcohol and other drugs worker include: